DskoTech/Meridian-Launcher/README.md

 ## This revision — built on your uploaded files

-Started from the zip you uploaded (which turned out to be my build from two turns back, plus your style.css edits) and kept every one of your changes
-exactly: the horizon glow line at `top: 76px`, the category row `gap: 86px`, and the preview pane's `transform: translateX(-100px)`.
-Your real `settings.json`, `.cache`, `keyboard_controls.json`, and `controller_controls.json` were left untouched too — only the source files changed.

 **Category row no longer bleeds into the clock area.** The row was previously clipped by `overflow: hidden` on itself, but since it's also the